Rae291/Fruits-Catalog/README.md

 # Fruits-Catalog
 A SwiftUI iPhone application that displays various fruits with details and animation.
-It uses local JSON file for data.
 Works in dark as well as light mode.
 Follows MVC Design pattern.

 Light Mode: